top of page

 Helping with the scary news

-Global Youth & News Media director Aralynn McMane explores how editors around the world are helping children understand and cope with the news as Russia invades Ukraine in this piece for News Decoder, the nonprofit educational news service.
-Now, new horrors in the Middle East call for a renewal of those initiatives.
+Global Youth & News Media director Aralynn McMane explored how editors around the world were helping children understand and cope with the news as Russia invaded Ukraine in this 2023 piece for News Decoder, the nonprofit educational news service and global educator.
+McMane also reported on how the French daily Mon Quotidien and children's editions worldwide handled the 2015 killings of Charlie Hebdo staff.
+A 2023 Global Youth & News Media report focused on children's news handling of the Hamas attack on Israel that October

 ART: Courtesy of News-O-Matic (USA)/by reader Derrin